MohammedTausif/typescript-journey/README.md

 ### Day 2: Types, Arrays, and Enums in TypeScript
 - Learned about type annotations and primitive types in TypeScript
 - Worked with arrays and union types
 - Explored enums to manage constants

+### Day 3: Revision Day
+- Reviewed previously learned topics, including:
+- Type annotations and primitive types
+- Arrays and union types
+- Enums for managing constants

+### Day 4: Generics and Modules in TypeScript
+- Learned about generics for creating reusable and type-safe components
+- Explored how to use `export` and `import` to organize code across multiple files
+- Practiced creating and importing custom modules in TypeScript

 ## 🚀 My Learning Goals